Food for Hungry Christians

 If God "loved" every human being, and "desired" their salvation, then every human being would be saved.

-If this is true, we should have ample verification from the Scriptures, and we do, starting with Rom.
+If God "loved" every human being, and "desired" their salvation, then we should have ample verification from the Scriptures, and NO contradictions.
+But, we find that God does not love every human being, starting with Rom.
 9:13 "Jacob have I loved, but Esau have I hated".
-In this same context, in Rom 9:11, God's decision concerning Jacob and Esau is stated to have been made before the two were born, and on the basis of God's "election", or His "choosing".
+In this same context, in Rom 9:11, God's decision concerning Jacob and Esau is stated to have been made before the two were born, and not on the basis of "their will", or "their works", but on the basis of God's "election", or His "choosing out from among" the two brothers.

 Psa.
 5:5 states "thou hatest all workers of iniquity".